Archan6el/NSA-Codebreaker-2025-Writeup/Task3.md

 I save the contents into a file I name `sussy`

-Now time to mimic the decoding and decryption that the binary does
+Now time to mimic the decoding and decryption that the binary does.
+I just use Python for simplicity

 ```python
 import struct